Don’t let the following five myths stop you from choosing window film to improve the quality and comfort of your home.

 Everyone has seen bubbling, discoloured, warped window tint (especially on vehicles) and it’s not pretty.
 It’s common for the DIY window film kits to have an inferior product, that gets improperly applied.
 However, the window film we use is rigorously tested for strength and durability and is manufactured to prevent discolouration and extreme temperatures.

-Not only that, our installers apply films all day, every day to a variety of glazed surfaces so you can be assured your windows will look great for years to come.
+Not only that, but our installers also apply films all day, every day to a variety of glazed surfaces so you can be assured your windows will look great for years to come.

 2. TINTED WINDOWS ARE TOO DARK